New York Giving Out Free Scratch Tickets With COVID Shots At Certain Sites

 The top prize is $5 million.

-Other states are offering similar incentives to combat vaccine hesitancy.READ MORE: New York City Public Schools Return To In-Person Learning This Fall, No Remote Classes
+Other states are offering similar incentives to combat vaccine hesitancy.READ MORE: Parents, Teachers Concerned About Returning To Classrooms In Fall Without Remote Learning Option

 In nine states, mostly in the Northeast, at least 70% of adults are partially vaccinated.
 But in 10 others, mostly in the South, less than half have gotten one does.

-Coronavirus cases are at their lowest in nearly a year, largely due to the effectiveness of the vaccines.MORE NEWS: Despite Knicks' Game 1 Loss, Fans Thrilled To Be Back In Madison Square Garden For First Time In More Than A Year
+Coronavirus cases are at their lowest in nearly a year, largely due to the effectiveness of the vaccines.MORE NEWS: New York City Public Schools Return To In-Person Learning This Fall, No Remote Classes

 COVID VACCINE